A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Seasonally Adjusted Statistics: Statistics that face predictable variation over the course of a year due to seasonal changes (i.e., increases in employment in farming during harvest months) and are adjusted using statistical techniques that attempt to account for these expected seasonal changes.

-Service-Connected Disability Rating: In the ACS, the veterans affairs service-connected disability rating for an individual who is a veteran.
-The rating reflects the degree of the veteran's disability on a scale from 0 to 100 percent, in increments of 10 percent.
-Service-Connected Disability Rating Status In the ACS, the designation associated with individuals who were in the Reserves or National Guard, trained with the Reserves or National Guard, or active-duty military that have a disability as a result of disease or injury incurred or aggravated during active military service.
+Service-Connected Disability Rating Status: In the American Community Survey, the designation associated with individuals who were in the Reserves or National Guard, trained with the Reserves or National Guard, or active-duty military that have a disability as a result of disease or injury incurred or aggravated during active military service.
 These disabilities are defined according to the VA Schedule for Rating Disabilities in Title 38, U.S. Code of Federal Regulations, Part 4.

-Social Security Disability Insurance (SSDI): A benefit paid to individuals and certain family members if they worked long enough and paid Social Security taxes.
+Social Security Disability Insurance (SSDI): A monthly benefit paid to individuals and certain family members if they worked long enough and paid Social Security taxes.

 Supplemental Security Income (SSI): The Social Security Administration pays benefits to disabled adults and children who have limited income and resources.
 SSI benefits also are payable to people ages 65 and older without disabilities who meet the financial limits.